Extend the built-in widgets

 where T

 is the entity related to the widget.
 Both the view props and entity can be extended with custom implementations that add additional properties which can be used in your view.
+Out of the box widgets usually come with such view props classed that allow for custom views.

 - The HTML of the new view must be wrapped in an element that has the attributes provided in the